 (14) A tabulation of the total number of dwelling units of all types on the lot or parcel, and the overall proposed dwelling density in gross lot square feet per dwelling unit.

-(15) A traffic impact study, including mitigation measures if deemed necessary by the study.
+(15) A traffic impact study, conducted by DelDot or licensed and certified traffic engineer, including mitigation measures if deemed necessary by the study.

-(16) The name, right-of-way width, cartway width, profiles, cross-sections and grading for all proposed streets.
+(16) The name, right-of-way width, cart way width, profiles, cross-sections and grading for all proposed streets.

 (17) Type, location, size, material of construction, slope and profiles for all proposed utilities.